elliottsj/angular-chrome-messaging/README.md

 AngularJS interface for chrome.runtime messaging.
 Allows for remote procedure calls and data binding.

+_NOTE: With Facebook's introduction of the [Flux Architecture](https://facebook.github.io/flux/), the two-way data binding provided by this module has become poor practice, so I wouldn't recommend it for most situations._

 ## Overview

 [Google Chrome Extensions](https://developer.chrome.com/extensions/overview) usually consist of: